tomas-fryza/vhdl-course/Labs/02-logic/README.md

     --------------------------------------------------------------------
     p_stimulus : process
     begin
-        -- Report a note at the begining of stimulus process report "Stimulus process started" severity note;
+        -- Report a note at the beginning of stimulus process report "Stimulus process started" severity note;